Article

 The PCPD has the power to issue cessation notices on a Hong Kong person (including individuals or bodies of persons) or a person that has provided or is providing any service to any Hong Kong person, requesting them to take a cessation action.
 For electronic messages, cessation action may include removing the message from the relevant platform, ceasing or restricting access by any person or discontinuing the hosting service for part or whole of the platform.

 The PCPD has been robustly enforcing the HK anti-doxxing provisions.
 Between April 2022 and March 2023, the PCPD handled more than 1,500 doxxing cases and issued more than 1,000 cessation notices.
-As of March 2024, there have been at least 40 court judgements relating to doxxing, which include 21 convictions.
+As of March 2024, there have been at least 40 court judgments relating to doxxing, which include 21 convictions.

 Comparing a statutory tort and the criminal law approach in Hong Kong